Draggie306/EditingCheatSheets/A Level/A Level OCR Geography - Human.md

 - Remittances over time should contribute to a multiplier effect as seen in other LIDCs
 - High-speed rail will allow more development internally and greater movement of people between China, Vietnam, and Thailand.
 As Laos is very central it has a special relationship over this
 - Political stability is increasingly good in this area
 - The ASEAN migration corridor stimulates economic activities with trade and development.
-Political sec

 #### Challenges
+- Low education, low skill labour still predominant
+- Most migration remains illegal and

 # [TBD] 2.1 – Changing Spaces; Making Places